mailru/FileAPI/README.md

 });
 ```

-All relations between client and server is operated on level of HTTP's titles.
-Client sets up titles for transferring separate chunk.
+Client and server communicate to each other using the following HTTP headers and status codes.

+Client explicitly sets the following headers:
 * [Content-Range](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.16): bytes \<start-offset\>-\<end-offset\>/\<total\>
 * [Content-Disposition](http://www.w3.org/Protocols/rfc2616/rfc2616-sec19.html#sec19.5.1): attachment; filename=\<file-name\>

+Any other headers are set by a target browser and are not used by client.
-Other titles are not used.
-Tracking name's uniqueness of delegating file is not executed.
-It is left on developer's consideration.
+Library does not provide any facilities to track a file uniqueness across requests, it's left on developer's consideration.

-In response to delegating chunk server can reply following codes:
+Client recognizes the following response codes:
-* 200, 201 — chunk is successfully saved
+* 200, 201 - chunk is successfully saved
-* 416, 500 — repairable error, you can continue upload.
+* 416, 500 - recoverable error, library tries to resend chunk 'chunkUploadRetry' times then fails

-All the other codes — fatal error, user's involvement is recommend.
+All the other codes - fatal error, user's involvement is recommend.

 -----